-The past over two years since the pandemic began have been really hard for all of us, and we all can’t wait for a better time and a fresh new start.
+The past three years since the pandemic began have been really hard for all of us, and we all can’t wait for a better time and a fresh new start.
 Whatever your personal life resolutions are, I hope you include learning in your list.

 I have realized the vital importance of continuing learning from my own career experience.